 An exposure that might place HCP at risk for HAIs is defined as an event that results in the transfer of pathogenic organisms from a source to a host by contact transmission, i.e., direct or indirect contact transmission; or respiratory transmission, i.e., inhalation of droplets or droplet nuclei (airborne transmission).2,3 Droplets and droplet nuclei are generated when people talk, breath, cough, or sneeze; or when water is converted to a fine mist by medical/dental devices, such as high-speed handpieces, ultrasonic instruments, or by lasers and electrosurgical units.2,3

 All HCP should be familiar with postexposure management strategies such as procedures for proper wound care and prompt reporting of an exposure.
-Postexposure evaluation, initiation of postexposure prophylaxis (PEP), and postexposure follow-up is to be performed by a physician familiar with strategies to prevent postexposure HAIs.4 PEP is any preventive medical treatment (e.g., administration of vaccines, immune globulins, or antibacterial agents) started in a timely manner after exposure to a pathogenic virus or bacteria in order to prevent infection and the development of disease.
+Postexposure evaluation, initiation of postexposure prophylaxis (PEP), and postexposure follow-up is to be performed by a physician familiar with strategies to prevent postexposure HAIs.4 PEP is any preventive medical treatment (e.g., administration of vaccines, immune globulins, antiviral, or antibacterial agents) started in a timely manner after exposure to a pathogenic virus or bacteria in order to prevent infection and/or the development of disease.